 Oceanic or reef manta ?

-There are two types of mantas: the oceanic manta ray or giant manta ray (birostris) and the reef manta ray (alfredi).
-The one that you will see in Bali, and more specifically in Nusa Penida are reef manta rays.
-Their wingspan can reach 5 meters.
-They have pectoral fins, horn-shaped cephalic fins, a large, forward-facing mouth and five pairs of gill slits on their ventral surface.
+There are two distinct types of mantas: the oceanic manta ray or giant manta ray (birostris) and the reef manta ray (alfredi).
+The variety of manta ray that is typically spotted in Bali, particularly in Nusa Penida, is the reef manta ray.
+These magnificent creatures boast a wingspan that can span up to 5 meters, pectoral fins, horn-shaped cephalic fins, a large mouth that faces forward, and five pairs of gill slits on their ventral surface.